§ 05 · Read

 Expected output (abridged):

-==> Step 1/6 — Ensuring witness secrets are set
+==> Step 1/6 — Ensuring secrets are set

 ok appended DB_PASSWORD to services/witness/.env

-==> Step 2/6 — Bringing up the witness stack (db, redis, app, workers)
+==> Step 2/6 — Bringing up the data stack (db, redis, app, workers)

 ok db reachable